Soay123/SilverSatPersonalDevWork/README.md

 - A voltage divider made using resistors (Current is different over each resistor, but voltage is the same)

   1. R1 and R2 create a theroetical voltage divider; however,
-  2. Once R3 is added, R2 and R3 are in paralel.
+  2. Once R3 is added, R2 and R3 are in paralel and the circuit is "loaded"
   3. In order to keep the ratio correct, R3 will need to be very large.
   4. Per the specs at 3.3v you cannot have more than 13200 ohm impedance and remain within the operating range of the sensor.
 360 < R3 < 13200 ohm
   5. Parallel circuit Rt = ((1/R2)+(1/R3))